LordLuceus/UtopiaForReddit/README.md

 [![Build Status](https://travis-ci.com/NicklasTegner/UtopiaForReddit.svg?branch=master)](https://travis-ci.com/NicklasTegner/UtopiaForReddit)

+# NOTE: UTOPIA IS STILL VERY MUCH IN ALPHA.
+RUN AT YOUR OWN RISK.
+MANY FEATURES AREN'T CODED YET, AND SOME FEATURES MAY NOT WORK AS EXCPECTED!!!

 ### What is this
 UtopiaForReddit (also just Utopia) is a reddit client for the blind and visually impaired, running on Windows and MacOS.